mat-sik/booking-system/README.md

 Processes booking commands (create/delete) from Kafka topic partitions.
 Each partition acts as an append-only log ensuring chronological ordering and preventing race conditions.

 **Key Features:**
-- In-memory cache synchronized with Cassandra for fast validation
+- In-memory cache for each kafka consumer synchronized with Cassandra table partition for fast booking availability validation
 - Partition-based concurrency control
 - Horizontally scalable with configurable consumer threads